aaronbloomfield/pdr/tutorials/11-doxygen/index.md

 ### Continuing Onward ###

-To create the documentation for your code, you will need to create the `Doxyfile` file through the process described above.
-You can investigate all the other options available, such as a title and author for the RTF file.

-Next, look at the [doxygen manual](http://www.doxygen.nl/manual/index.html).
+The [doxygen manual](http://www.doxygen.nl/manual/index.html) has plenty of information on how to use doxygen.
 You'll probably find the [Documenting the code](http://www.doxygen.nl/manual/docblocks.html) and [Special Commands](http://www.doxygen.nl/manual/commands.html) chapters to be the most useful.

 ### Important Notes ###